About the project

 Project overview

-This project is investigating community-led planning across all four nations of the UK, focusing on local areas where take-up of these initiatives is less common.
+The project has investigated neighbourhood scale planning across all four nations of the UK, which has focused on local areas where take-up of these initiatives is less common.
 The full title of the project is ‘Just Neighbourhoods?
 Under-representation in UK community-led planning’.
-The work is spanning England, Scotland, Wales and Northern Ireland.
+The work spanned England, Scotland, Wales and Northern Ireland.

 Community-led planning refers to land-use or spatial planning activities led (or at least guided) by community members rather than planning professionals.
 It is aimed at mobilising local communities to help shape the future of their neighbourhood.

 Despite the urgent need for greater social and environmental justice, the connection between democratising planning in this way and delivering just outcomes is unclear.
-Concerns have been raised about representation, inclusion and accountability, particularly in places where community-led planning has generally been less successful.
+Concerns have been raised about representation, inclusion and accountability, particularly in places where neighbourhood scale planning has generally been less successful.

 Research objectives

-The research is being completed in three main phases.
-The team are:
+The research was being completed in three main phases.
+The team have:

-• Co-creating a theoretical framework; review the UK and international CLP literature; review the content of all CLPs produced in the 20% most deprived wards across the four UK nations; and select five local authorities (two in England, one in Scotland, one in Wales, and one in Northern Ireland) as case study areas for the second phase of the project.
+- Co-created a theoretical framework; review the UK and international CLP literature; review the content of all CLPs produced in the 20% most deprived wards across the four UK nations; selected ten case studies from across the UK.

-• Using a range of ethnographic methods, including documentary analysis, direct observation of community meetings, and semi-structured interviews, to investigate the complex power dynamics of participation within 10 local communities (two per case study authority): one community participating in CLP and a second community not participating in CLP but active in other voluntary arenas.
+- Used a range of ethnographic methods, including documentary analysis, direct observation of community meetings, and semi-structured interviews, which investigated the complex power dynamics of participation within 10 local communities (two per case study authority): one community participating in CLP and a second community not participating in CLP but active in other voluntary arena.

-• Convening eight stakeholder workshops to: synthesise the case study findings using the theoretical framework developed in the first two phases; consolidate and validate the findings; and discuss policy options.
+- Convened stakeholder workshops which synthesised the case study findings using the theoretical framework developed in the first two phases; consolidated and validated the findings; and discussed policy options.

 Nuffield Foundation